Loading...

 Tool use

 Tool Use lets you integrate external tools and functions directly into the AI model's responses.
+Instead of producing plain text, the model can output instructions (with parameters) for invoking a tool or calling a function when appropriate.
 You define JSON schemas for tools, and the model uses the schemas to decide when and how to use these tools.

 The SDK can derive a tool and its parameters automatically from the structure of an arbitrary Java class: the class's name (converted to snake case) provides the tool name, and the class's fields define the tool's parameters.